pierresh/multiple-emails.js/README.md

     position: 'top',          // Display the added emails above the input
     theme: 'FontAwesome',     // Basic is the default theme
     checkForDuplicates: true, // Should check for duplicate emails added
-    validate: false           // Should not check for valid email address format });
+    validate: false,          // Should not check for valid email address format
+    placeholder: 'Email'      // Use placeholder text });
 ```